 What is Cardiac Arrest?

 Cardiac arrest is a different kind of disability of heart function; It could be sudden breathing problems and unconsciousness.
 However, cardiac arrest is the most common cause of coronary artery disease.
 There is no pre-sign of this heart discomfort; it mainly happens suddenly.
-This article is about some of the common causes of sudden cardiac arrest and how to treat it.
+This article is about some common causes of sudden cardiac arrest and how to treat it.

 Causes of Cardiac Arrest